 Further analysis was done to understand the navigation of the Welcoming Programme's website by creating a diagram of its architecture (figure 4.12 on the left).
-The diagram and architecture of the website demonstrates the unnecessary repetition of information, hidden pages, unclear hierarchy and redundant pages.
-The relegation of the registration page is behind many layers of content.
-The content-pages are very similar looking, making it hard to understand whether one or the other content-page has been visited before or not.
+The diagram and architecture of the website demonstrates

 In Figure 4.12. we provide a potential solution on the right (the flat structure), created by a digital designer, for the website architecture that could possibly provide more clarity, and eliminate the unnecessary content and steps in the navigation.